Ongoing Research Case Study:

 Who Do We Interview?

-We’ve been able to recruit participants representing several different perspectives throughout our Thales relationship.
-For certain projects, like prototype evaluations, we focused on gathering feedback from the people who’d actually be using the product — like an employee at a large corporation who needs to validate their identity when they log into the company’s network.
+We recruited participants representing several different perspectives throughout our Thales relationship.
+For certain projects, like prototype evaluations, we focused on gathering feedback from the people who would be using the product — like an employee at a large corporation who needs to validate their identity when they log into the company’s network.
 For other projects, like product/market fit testing, we showed a prototype or concept to a purchasing manager or strategic director to better understand how such a product might fit into the company’s current software landscape.

-In some cases, we conducted very early-stage exploratory research and no prototype or solution concept existed yet.
+In some cases, we conducted very early-stage exploratory research where no prototype or solution concept existed.
 In those cases, we conducted an open conversation with strategic leaders at a company to better understand any pain points or gaps in their software landscape — gaps that Thales could fill with a future product.
 Our expertise helped us know who to speak with and when their perspectives would be most valuable.
-We were able to evaluate Thales’s research questions and goals and design a study and recruiting plan that put us in conversation with the right people.
+We evaluated Thales’s research questions and goals and design a study and recruiting plan that put us in conversation with the right people.

-In one recent project, Thales was interested in learning more about how various digital authentication methods were perceived in the enterprise security space.
-We were able to recruit participants who had a say in authentication strategy at their company, and we received useful perspectives on the pros and cons of different existing methods as well as specific, in-depth feedback on an up-and-coming authentication method that Thales was interested in developing a solution for.
+In one project, Thales was interested in learning more about how various digital authentication methods were perceived in the enterprise security space.
+We were able to recruit participants who had a say in authentication strategy at their company, and we received useful perspectives on the pros and cons of different existing methods.
+We also received in-depth feedback on an up-and-coming authentication solution that Thales was interested in developing.

 Our research moderator (left) interviews an enterprise security leader (right).